grahamjenson/list_of_recommender_systems/README.md

 ## Benchmarking Recommender Systems

-It is very difficult to benchmark recommender systems, not only because getting good datasets is hard, but different methods and algorithms have different advantages and disadvantages that are dificult to expose.
+It is very difficult to benchmark recommender systems, not only because getting good datasets is hard, but different methods and algorithms have different advantages and disadvantages that are difficult to expose.

 Here is a list of some benchmarking tools: